monkoose/matchparen.nvim/README.md

         'symbol',
     },

-    -- list of TreeSitter names to match brackets only in this blocks ts_skip_groups = {
+    -- list of TreeSitter query captures to match brackets only in this blocks ts_skip_groups = {
         'string',
         'comment',
-        'quoted_attribute',
     }
 })
 ```